Kevin Dennis: Non-League football

 During the 1998–99 season, Dennis spent time on loan from Brentford at non-League clubs Chesham United and Welling United.
 In 1999, he briefly joined Isthmian League Premier Division club Hampton & Richmond Borough on a free transfer and then returned to Conference club Welling United, for whom he played until December 1999.

 Personal life

-In February 1994, Dennis was convicted of manslaughter together with his brother, the duo having stabbed 23-year-old Simon Geary to death in the Highbury neighbourhood.
+In February 1994, Dennis was convicted of manslaughter together with his brother, after the duo stabbed 20-year-old Simon Geary to death in the Highbury neighbourhood.
 In 2001, he was found guilty of the 1999 murder of 23-year-old Batatunde Oba in a fight at an Ealing nightspot.
+The conviction was later overturned on appeal.